Arsinia/ColorMaskMap/README.md

 # Other stuff
 Feel free to use this project for whatever you want with or without credit.
 This was like 90% made from just forcing the ChatGPT to code it for me.

-Special thansk to the [Anime Game Modding Group Discord](https://discord.gg/gR2Ts6ApP7) for helping me mod a certain game!
+Special thanks to the [Anime Game Modding Group Discord](https://discord.gg/gR2Ts6ApP7) for helping me mod a certain game!